Trump blasts GOP senator: 'Couldn't get elected dog catcher'

+President Donald Trump and Republican Sen. Bob Corker went to war on Tuesday morning, trading personal insults on a number of topics.

-President Donald Trump's aggressive comments about North Korea "kneecap" his secretary of state’s diplomatic efforts with Pyongyang and move the world closer to war, Republican Sen. Bob Corker warned Tuesday, prompting the commander-in-chief to return fire on Twitter.
+The latest blows between the two kicked off when Corker said Trump's aggressive comments about North Korea "kneecap" his secretary of state’s diplomatic efforts with Pyongyang and move the world closer to war.

 Corker also said that Trump's attendance later Tuesday for a lunch with Senate Republicans is just a "photo op" that's "not really about substance."

-Trump quickly hit back, tweeting moments later that Corker, "who helped President O give us the bad Iran Deal & couldn't get elected dog catcher in Tennessee, is now fighting Tax Cuts."
+Trump quickly hit back hard, tweeting that Corker, "who helped President O give us the bad Iran Deal & couldn't get elected dog catcher in Tennessee, is now fighting Tax Cuts."

 Corker then responded with his own tweet.